asimon84/rest-api/README.md

 composer install

+php artisan migrate

+php artisan db:seed

+php artisan serve

 npm run build

 npm run dev

-php artisan migrate

-php artisan serve

 After running the above commands, navigate to your localhost in your browser (http://localhost:8000/).
 You can log in to the client portal with these credentials: